tik9/pluralsight/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:END -->
 # Pluralsight-quiz-questions

-> This repository does not pretend to give you all answers for Pluralsight questions, rather it's a starting guide to help you prepare for the skills quiz and to know what to expect.
+> This repository does not pretend to give you all answers for **Pluralsight questions**, rather it's a starting guide to help you prepare for the skills quiz and to know what to expect.
 Should you have found some incorrect answers, or want to contribute your answers in a md file, please feel free to create any PR.

 ### Table of Contents